satyam2301/internshala_ta_assignment/Readme.md

 ```
 npm i
 ```
-- run server with following command :
+- run the server with the following command :
 ```
 npm run dev
 ```
-- open browser at http://localhost:5001/api/greeting/:value if parameter is directly passsed in url. example image is below :
+- open the browser at http://localhost:5001/api/greeting/:value if the parameter is directly passed in the URL. an example image is below :

 ![Output Image](./assets/paramImage.png)

-- open browser at http://localhost:5001/api/student?id=somevalue&name=somevalue if you want to use query way. through this method you will get information like below image :
+- open the browser at http://localhost:5001/api/student?id=somevalue&name=somevalue if you want to use query way. through this method, you will get information like below image :

 ![Output Image](./assets/queryImage.png)